raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 It is not required that the Idle Timeout TLV be used in every session.
 While many Session Signaling operations
-(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived connection, this is not required, and in some cases the default 30-second timeout may be perfectly appropriate.
+(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived connection, not all Session Signaling operations require a long-lived connection, and in some cases the default 30-second timeout may be perfectly appropriate.

 The SSOP-DATA for the the Idle Timeout TLV is as follows: